reframejs/reframe/docs/usage-manual.template.md

 To achieve that, instead of defining one page object as `MyDynamicPage.universal.js` we define two page objects, one as `MyDynamicPage.html.js` meant for server-side rendering and another `MyDynamicPage.dom.js` meant for browser-side rendering.

-Instead of tell Reframe to re-rendering the whole page in the browser, Instead you can define the parts of your app that need to be hydrated

 ~~~js
 !INLINE ../example/pages/NewsPage.html.js
 ~~~